pytorch/ignite/docs/source/concepts.rst

 .. warning::

-    However, while resuming from iteration, random data augmentations are not synchronized in the middle of the epoch and thus batches remaining until the end of en epoch can be different of those from the initial run.
+    However, while resuming from iteration, random data augmentations are not synchronized in the middle of the epoch and thus batches remaining until the end of the epoch can be different of those from the initial run.

 .. warning::